 It has been more than 3 months since I made a PPH request and I have not received a first office action.
 Who should I contact?

 If 3 months has elapsed since making a PPH request and you have not received a first office action you could request a status update by e-mailing the PPH Project Coordinator or by contacting the Client Service Center.

 Will CIPO issue a courtesy letter indicating that the PPH request has been received and granted?

 No, CIPO will not issue a courtesy letter indicating that the PPH request has been received by the office.
-The first correspondence from CIPO will be in the form of a first office action (Notice of Allowance or examiner's report) or an office letter indicating why the PPH request is not granted.
+The first correspondence from CIPO will be in the form of a first office action (Notice of Allowance, examiner's report or examiner initiated interview that replaces an examiner's report) or an office letter indicating why the PPH request is not granted.